Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 Eventually they helped each other to their feet and noticed the rest of the world again, starting with Yan, who had rolled back into the village with a Werne bull over his shoulders upon hearing *Misfit* arrive and was grinning toothily to see them.

-“Hungry?”
+"Hungry?"
 He asked casually.

 Shyow beamed at him.
-“I should show you what I can do with Werne sometime,” she said.
-“Sky-cooking.
-There’s a whole art to it!”
+"I should show you what I can do with Werne sometime," she said.
+"Sky-cooking.
+There’s a whole art to it!"

 Yan trilled softly, dropped the Werne, and gave her a respectful but fond hug.
-“It is good to see you.
-The help you went for arrived just when we needed it.”
+"It is good to see you.
+The help you went for arrived just when we needed it."

-“[Brought the rain three meters in front of our noses…]” Hoeff said in English, then glanced at the People and corrected himself. “[...Faces.
-It was epic.]”
+"[Brought the rain three meters in front of our noses…]" Hoeff said in English, then glanced at the People and corrected himself. "[...Faces.
+It was epic.]"

-“Ep-ick.”
+"Ep-ick."
 Vemik tried the word out.
-“Means what?”
+"Means what?"

-“[Dude.
-That moment when the Abrogators got smacked down? *That’s* what epic means.]”
-Hoeff grinned. “[You did good, guys.
+"[Dude.
+That moment when the Abrogators got smacked down? *That’s* what epic means.]"
+Hoeff grinned. "[You did good, guys.
 Cavalry arrived in the nick of time.
-We’da been overrun without you.]”
+We’da been overrun without you.]"

-Shyow nodded and smiled at him. “[That makes me feel better...sitting around like that was hard.]”
+Shyow nodded and smiled at him. "[That makes me feel better...sitting around like that was hard.]"

-“I bet.”
+"I bet."
 Coombes agreed, returning to the People’s words.
-“But Chimp’s right.
+"But Chimp’s right.
 We owe you.
-We all do.”
+We all do."

-“I’m just glad everybody’s okay.”
+"I’m just glad everybody’s okay."

 The mood became quieter.
 People looked away, Vemik sagged, Yan sighed.
 Shyow blinked at them.

-“...Everyone *is* okay, right?”
+"...Everyone *is* okay, right?"
 She looked around at them, then up at Jooyun.
-“Right?”
+"Right?"

 Awisun, however, was looking around, and her growing frown deepened.

-“...Vemet,” she said.
-“He’s not here.”
+"...Vemet," she said.
+"He’s not here."

-“...Yeah.
-We gave him to the sky a couple days ago.”
+"...Yeah.
+We gave him to the sky a couple days ago."
 Jooyun put an arm around Shyow’s shoulders.
-“And a few others.”
+"And a few others."

-“Oh…”
+"Oh…"

 It was a small, sad noise.
 Less like a cry of grief than...in a respectful way, it was a childish sound, a whimper of loss.
 Shyow’s happy expression fell apart and she leaned into Jooyun’s side.

 Yan was having none of it.
-“He died well.
-A warrior protecting his tribe,” he said firmly.
-“I will miss him, but we are alive and we will make his life important by living.”
+"He died well.
+A warrior protecting his tribe," he said firmly.
+"I will miss him, but we are alive and we will make his life important by living."

 Shyow nodded, and Awisun rubbed her back.
-“We were told everybody was fine,” she explained.
-“They never mentioned…”
+"We were told everybody was fine," she explained.
+"They never mentioned…"

-“We’re alive,” Walsh said, echoing Yan’s words.
-“It could have been worse.”
+"We’re alive," Walsh said, echoing Yan’s words.
+"It could have been worse."

-“Well..there’s just one thing left to do, then,” Shyow said, recovering her poise.
+"Well..there’s just one thing left to do, then," Shyow said, recovering her poise.

-“What?”
+"What?"

-“We have...a powerful tool.
-A protection we can put up in the sky to stop the enemy from ever coming back.”
+"We have...a powerful tool.
+A protection we can put up in the sky to stop the enemy from ever coming back."

-“You brought a [Football?]”
+"You brought a [Football?]"
 Coombes asked.

-“Yeah.
-AEC wants it deployed with Ten’gewek [witnesses] ASAP.”
+"Yeah.
+AEC wants it deployed with Ten’gewek [witnesses] ASAP."

-“Football.”
+"Football."
 Yan tasted the word.
-“That...tastes like a small word for big magic.”
+"That...tastes like a small word for big magic."

-“It’s a very small word,” Allison agreed.
-“A joke.
-I can give you the big words if you want?”
+"It’s a very small word," Allison agreed.
+"A joke.
+I can give you the big words if you want?"

-“...Football will do.
-Witnesses means what?”
+"...Football will do.
+Witnesses means what?"

 Jooyun chuckled and rubbed his chin.
-“Yan, my friend,” he said, “It means that we need to take some of you above the sky.”
+"Yan, my friend," he said, "It means that we need to take some of you above the sky."

 ___

 **Date Point: 14y4d AV**
 **Dark Eye Facility, Shasu, moon of Gao**

-***Lieutenant Anthony “Abbott” Costello***
+***Lieutenant Anthony "Abbott" Costello***

 The Hotball had been a wild success.
 The transit tunnel...less so.
 Big Hotel were *not* happy to have them there.